andre146/rpi2_fan_controller/README.md

 For fans without seperate PWM inputs (two or three wires):
 DO NOT USE THE GPIO PIN TO DRIVE THE FAN DIRECTLY!
 Doing this will damage your Pi!
 Instead use the GPIO Pin to drive a transitor that can handle your fans maximum current.
-Then use the transistor to drive the fan
+Then use the transistor to drive the fan.
 Additionally a electrolytic capacitor connected in parallel to your fan in recommended.

 Have fun!